advancedroboticsaws/angel/README.md

 		![laser scan sample](doc/laser_scan_sample.png)

-		Type `ctrl + c` to exit when you finish checking.
+		Type `ctrl + c` to exit when you have finished checking.
-	5. If you finish all the steps, type `ctrl + c` on all the termianl you opened to exit.
+	5. If you have finished all the steps, type `ctrl + c` on all the terminal you have opened to exit.

 <p align="right">
 <b><img src="doc/AR.png" alt="AR">End of laser scan test</b>